Leo70kg/NeuralNetwork/README.md

 # NeuralNetwork
-The implementation of neural network from scratch for master dissertation
+The implementation of neural network from scratch for solving non linear PDE